-The increase in restricted assets and restricted net position is related to the prepayments received in the current year.
+The decrease in restricted assets and restricted net position is related to the prepayments made on long-term debt in the current year.

 The decrease in capital assets is due to depreciation in excess of additions in the current year.